Atriumboks smal

 About SU

-In order to apply for SU you:
+In order to apply for SU student grant you:

 • must be enrolled in a full-time study programme